raspberrypilearning/naughty-and-nice/en/step_5.md

 - In the same directory as your Python file, create a new empty file called `tweets.txt`.
 This will be where the tweets are stored.

-The first step will be to open the `tweets.txt` file and load up any tweets that are there.
-Then you will need to combine these tweets with the list of tweets that were most recently collected.
-All duplicate tweets should be removed, and then all the tweets can be written back to the file again.
-If you're confident on how to do this, then have a go.
+The first step will be to open the `file` file, that will be passed in as an argument.
+Then load up any tweets that are there.
+The first time you run the program, this will be an empty file, but it will soon collect **a lot** of tweets.

+Next you will need to follow a few steps:
+1. combine these tweets with the list of tweets that were most recently collected
+1. duplicate tweets should be removed
+1. combined old and new tweets should be written back into the file

+- If you're confident on how to do this, then have a go.
 If not, you might find the sections below helpful.

 --- collapse ---
 ---